dario-vega/nosql-ai-proof-of-concept/mcp/README.md

     ```

 2. **Set up your OCI configuration**
-    - Edit `~/.oci/config` as described in the OCI SDK documentation.
+    - Edit `~/.oci/config` as described in the OCI SDK documentation [here](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm).

 ---

 ## MCP Server Configuration

-Register the server with your MCP client.
+Installation is dependent on the MCP Client being used, it usually consists of adding the MCP Server invocation in a json config file,
-Example JSON entry for Claude UI on Windows:
+for example with Claude UI on windows it looks like this:

 ```json
 {